Helping-Hand-LLC/staft/README.md

   - Creates or updates a new profile for the currently logged in user
   - _Dependencies:_
     - Must be a logged in user with a valid JWT token
+    - name is required
+    - address
+      - street is required
+      - city is required
+      - state is required
+      - zip (code) is required
+    - phone is required
+    - birthday is required
+    - gender is required and must be either 'male' or 'female'
   - _Example Request:_

     ```http